suzy0223/STSM/README.md

 The details are in the requirement.txt

 ## Dataset
--Dataset: including the AirQ and PEMS08
+-Dataset: including the AirQ and PEMS08's traffic data, and unobserved-valid-observed idxs for each split
 -data: (1) AirQ and PEMS08 contain the temporal adjacent matrix (2) each 1-hop sub-graph's region graph are in the floder "region_graph"

 ## Document